Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Overview of the proofs

 There is a deterministic algorithm that takes as input a received word $R$ and after at most $O\left(n\cdot \poly(s\log n\poly(1/\epsilon))\right)$ field operations outputs a basis for an affine space $A$ of degree $d$ polynomials of dimension $O(1/\epsilon)$ such that if $\enc_{s}(f)$ has fractional Hamming distance at most $\left(1-\frac{d}{sn} + \epsilon\right)$ from $R$ for a polynomial $f$ of degree at most $d$, then $f$ is contained in $A$.

 \end{theorem} We now briefly discuss the ideas in our faster algorithms for constructing the differential equation and for solving them.

-\paragraph*{Fast construction of the differential equation: }To construct the interpolating polynomial $Q(x, \vecy) = \tilde{Q}(x) + \sum_{i} Q_i(x)y_i$ satisfying the linear constraints described above in nearly linear time, we rely on the ideas of Alekhnovich \cite{Alekhnovich2005}.
+\paragraph*{Fast construction of the differential equation: }To construct the interpolating polynomial $Q(x, \vecy) = \tilde{Q}(x) + \sum_{i} Q_i(x)y_i$ satisfying the linear constraints described above in nearly-linear time, we rely on the ideas of Alekhnovich \cite{Alekhnovich2005}.
 In particular, we define an appropriate lattice over the polynomial ring $\F[x]$ with the properties that any non-zero polynomial in this lattice satisfies the linear constraints of interest, and moreover that the shortest vector in the lattice gives us a polynomial $Q$ of low enough degree for our applications.
 At this point, we invoke an algorithm of Alekhnovich to exactly compute the shortest vector of this lattice, which gives us the desired $Q$.
-Our novelty here is just in coming up with the right definition of the lattice that is suited for decoding multiplicity codes and in particular, the shortest vector algorithm of Alekhnovich \cite{Alekhnovich2005} is invoked in a blackbox manner.
+We remark on the two salient points of departure from Alekhnovich's algorithm and analysis.
+First, the definition of the lattice that is suited for decoding multiplicity codes (both for decoding upto Johnson radius as well as upto capacity) is different from that of Alekhnovich.
+Second, Alekhnovich proves that there exists a short vector in the lattice by demonstrating that the lattice constructed by him is identical to the one constructed by Guruswami and Sudan which is known to have short vectors.
+We instead follow a more direct approach; we demonstrate the existence of a short vector by a direct application of Minkowski's theorem.
 The details can be found in \autoref{sec:mult-differential-eqn-const}.